-In recent years, various laws and regulations have been in placed by the Chinese Government to strengthen regulations related to cyber security and data security.
-The Cybersecurity Law came into effect in June 2017, followed by the enactment of the Data Security Law in September 2021 and the Personal Information Protection Law in November of the same year.
-With the passage of these three laws, it is said that China has established a legal framework for data protection.
-Currently, several subordinate regulations related in whole or in part to these laws have been published, and China is in the process of accelerating the development of cyber data regulations.
+In recent years, various laws and regulations have been put into place by the Chinese government in relation to cyber security and data security.
+Following the enactment of the Cybersecurity Law in June 2017, the Data Security Law came into effect in September 2021 and the Personal Information Protection Law came into effect in November of the same year.
+With these three laws, it is said that China has established a legal framework for data protection.